QSD-Group/QSDedu/course_demos/Digital_Twin/dynamic-modeling-of-wastewater-treatment-process/README.md

 - Temp: Temperature at the end of the aerobic zone [degC]

-We would like to know the value of the follow parameters, where local regulations require the WWTP to reduce NH4 and NO3 to a certain level, and the wastewater engineers can use DOs to diagnose the performance of different microbial communities.
+We would like to know the value of the follow parameters (i.e., your model outputs):

 **OUTPUT**
 - DO_1: Dissolved oxygen concentration in the first aerobic tank [mg/L]